 The federal income tax consequences of a Full Value Award will depend on the type of award.
 The tax treatment of the grant of shares of common stock depends on whether the shares are subject to a substantial risk of forfeiture (determined under Internal Revenue Code rules) at the time of the grant.
 If the shares are subject to a substantial risk of forfeiture, the Participant will not recognize taxable income at the time of the grant and when the restrictions on the shares lapse (that is, when the shares are no longer subject to a substantial risk of forfeiture), the Participant will recognize ordinary taxable income in an amount equal to the fair market value of the shares at that time and we will be entitled to a corresponding deduction.
-If the shares are not subject to a substantial risk of forfeiture or if the Participant elects to be taxed at the time of the grant of such shares under Internal Revenue Code Section 83(b), the Participant will recognize taxable income at the time of the grant of such shares are forfeited before the restrictions lapse, the Participant will be entitled to no deduction on account thereof.
+If the shares under Internal Revenue Code Section 83(b), the Participant will recognize taxable income at the time of the fair market value of such shares at that time, determined without regard to any of the restrictions and we will be entitled to a corresponding deduction.
+If the shares in an amount equal to the fair market value of such shares at that time, determined without regard to any of the restrictions and we will be entitled to a corresponding deduction.
+If the shares in an amount equal to the fair market value of such shares at that time, determined without regard to any of the restrictions and we will be entitled to a corresponding deduction.
+If the shares are forfeited before the restrictions lapse, the Participant will be entitled to no deduction on account thereof.
 The Participant's tax basis in the shares is the amount recognized by him or her as income attributable to such shares.
-Gain or loss recognized by the Participant on a subsequent disposition of any such shares is capital gain or loss if the shares are otherwise capital assets.
+Gain or loss recognized by the Participant of any such shares is capital gain or loss if the shares are otherwise capital assets.